top of page

 Ålesund in the background from Aksla viewpoint

 It takes 418 steps from the town park to get to the top of the viewpoint.
 On a clear day, one can see the city on one side and the sea on the other.
+Also, I noticed a lot of trolls in Ålesund, in front of shops, and even grocery stores, which gives a very touristy vibe to the city.

 Art Nouveau along the shore

-You can take a walk along the harbour and see a lot of houses with colourful facades and curvy outlines along the harbour lending an old-world charm to an otherwise modern city.
+You can take a walk along the harbour and see a lot of houses with colourful facades and curvy outlines along the harbour, lending an old-world charm to an otherwise modern city.
 There is an Art Nouveau museum if you wish to learn more about the history of the city.

-In Ålesund, one can get the best Fish and Chips ever!
-There is a small eatery called ‘Jafs’ right next to the harborfront.
-Their tagline is ‘Probably the best Fish & chips in the world’.
-I think they should change it to ‘The best Fish & chips in the world’. Ålesund is a popular destination for taking day trips to Trollstigen, the mountain road with curvy bends and a viewing platform.
-This is a sure not-to-miss attraction.
 There are many local trips available in the city of Ålesund.
 In fact, the agency we opted for is called LocalTrips.
 The owner, Trond, was exceptionally helpful and friendly.
 This blog would be incomplete without mentioning his name.
 We had to get some changes made in our bus bookings onward from Ålesund.
 Every time we called, we were put in a long queue and ultimately greeted with an automated message in Norwegian.
 Trond volunteered to speak to the people at the booking counter on our behalf and got our ticket dates changed.
 The trip was personally conducted by him and was very interesting and informative.

 Stunning mountain scenery outside of Ålesund

-Stigfossen on the left and Trollstigen far below When you’re driving down Trollstigen, remember to keep your camera ready to catch a very up and close view of the cascading waters of this waterfall that you won't want to miss!
+When you’re driving down Trollstigen, remember to keep your camera ready to catch a very up-close view of the cascading waters of this waterfall that you won't want to miss!

 Our next stop on the trip was the Troll Wall.